 My daughter just gave birth.
 The baby’s father refused to sign the birth certificate.
 My daughter is unfit to take care of the child and so I took temporary guardianship from the hospital signed and notarized to take the baby home.
+Should I pursue custody or adoption?
 What is the process of either custody or adoption?

 Whether you should pursue custody or adoption depends on your ultimate goal — do you want your daughter to eventually care for her child or do you intend to raise this child as your own?
 You can file a Petition for Adoption in the Circuit Court in the county your daughter resides in.
 If both your daughter and the biological father consent, they will need to sign an affidavit indicating their consent.
 This is considered an uncontested adoption.
 You and your grandchild (the “adoptee”) will need to appear for a brief hearing before the Court.
 If your daughter or the biological father do not consent to the adoption, you would have to proceed with a contested adoption.
 However, the Court does not grant contested adoptions frequently, because adoption involves terminating a biological parent’s parental rights.